CPunch/gopenfusion/README.md

 # gopenfusion

-A toy implementation of the [Fusionfall Packet Protocol](https://openpunk.com/pages/fusionfall-openfusion/) written in Go.
+A toy implementation of the [Fusionfall Packet Protocol](https://openpunk.com/pages/fusionfall-openfusion/) and accompanying services, written in Go.

 ## Landwalker demo

 An implementation of a landwalker server is located in `login/` && `shard/`.
 This includes a functional login server and a dummy shard (supporting the minimum amount of packets necessary).
-The DB implementation in `core/db/` matches the OpenFusion 1.4 SQLite tables, which the login server uses.
-There's no support for NPCs nor other players, and is liable to softlock the client.
+There is minimal support for NPCs, and minimal support for player interaction (chat & player movement being mostly it).

 Startup the environment using